 Defending California Health Care Fraud Cases

-So, if you're looking to defend yourself, you’re going to want to get the best criminal defense attorney on your side.
+So, if you're looking to defend yourself, you'll want to get the best criminal defense attorney on your side.
 I've been doing this now for almost three decades.

 I've seen how they prosecute healthcare fraud cases in Los Angeles.
-I've seen how judges evaluate cases when they’re formulating what they're going to do as far as their decision-making process.
+I've seen how judges evaluate instances when formulating what they're going to do in their decision-making process.

-I need all the details from you — the stuff that helps you story and the stuff that might hurt your story — that way I have all the pieces of the puzzle and I can best figure out what the best game plan is for you, your circumstances if you're charged with healthcare fraud in California.
+I need all the details from you — the stuff that helps your story and the stuff that might hurt your account — that way, I have all the pieces of the puzzle, and I can best figure out what the best game plan is for you, your circumstances if you're charged with healthcare fraud in California.

 Health Care Fraud Prosecutors in Los Angeles

 Healthcare fraud is treated very seriously because there are thousands of dollars — millions of dollars — at stake when you look at the whole healthcare system.
 So, if people steal money from the government, stealing thousands of dollars — and many people are doing it, it will break the system.

 It will cause the system to collapse, and that's why the feds have put an office in LA county.
 All they do is prosecute health care fraud cases.
 The District Attorney's office in Los Angeles County has healthcare fraud prosecutors.
 They've got a separate section with a head prosecutor, an assistant prosecutor, and many deputies that go after people who commit healthcare fraud.